zchee/golang-wiki/GerritBot.md

 GerritBot is a tool used for importing GitHub Pull Requests (PRs) into [Gerrit](https://go-review.googlesource.com) for code review.
-It was created because the Go team does all its reviews in Gerrit, but we'd like to allow a more common workflow for contributing code via Github PRs.
+It was created because the Go team does all its reviews in Gerrit, but we'd like to allow a more common workflow for contributing code via GitHub PRs.

 Table of Contents
 =================